DucPr0/ShopifyBackendChallenge/README.md

 The application does not have an UI, so curl must be used to create requests.

-The Repl has to be forked in order to access a shell to create and execute queries.
+The Repl has to be forked in order to access a shell to create and execute curl queries.
 After forking, press 'Run' to launch the application.

 Example commands are as belows: